-If the investigation shows that the employer has violated a safety and health standard or order, Call'OSHA may issue a citation.
+If the investigation shows that the employer has violated a safety and health standard If the investigation shows that the employer has violated a safety and health standard or order, Cal/OSHA may issue a citation.
 Each citation carries a monetary penalty and specifies a date by which the violation must be abated.
 A notice, which carries no monetary penalty, may be issued in lieu of a citation for certain non-serious violations.

-general, serious, repeat, or willful; and whether the employer failed to abate a revious violation involving the same hazardous condition.
-Base penalty amounts enalty adjustment factors, and minimum and maximum penalty amounts are set forth penairy adjustment ractors, and minimum and maximum penairy amounts are set rotm in California Code of Regulations, title 8, section 38 (www.dir.ca.gov/title8/336.html).
-In addition, a willful violation that causes death or permanent impairment of the body of any employee can result, upon conviction, in a fine of up to \$250,000 or imprisonment up to three years, or both, and if the employer is a corporation or limited liability company, the fine may be up to \$1.5 million.
+Penalty amounts depend in part on the classification of the violation as regulatory Peratury amounts deplets on paid on the classification for working as regionally a previous violation in evolving the same hazardous condition.
+Base penalty amounts, penalty adjustment factors, and minimum and maximum penalty amounts are set forth in California Code of Regulations, title 8, section 336 (www.dr.ca.gov/utile8.336.html), in addition, a willful violation that causes death or permanent impairment of the body of any employee can result, upon conviction, in a fine of up to \$250.00 km. mprisonment up to three years, or both, and if the employer is a corporation or limited liability company, the fine may be up to \$1.5 million.

-The law provides that employers may appeal citations within 15 working days of receipt to the Occupational Safety and Health Appeals Board
+The law provides that employers may appeal citations within 15 working days of receipt to the Occupational Safety and Health Appeals Board.

 An employer who receives a citation, Order to Take Special Action, or Special Order must post it prominently at or near the place of the violation for three working days, or until the unsafe condition is corrected, whichever is longer, to warn employees of danger that may exist there.
-Any employee may protest the time allowed for correction of the violation to the Division of Occupational Safety and Health or the Occupational Safety and Health Appeals Board
+Any employee may protest the time allowed for correction of the violation to the Division of Occupational Safety and Health or the Occupational Safety and Health Appeals Board.